What Great Lakes Educational Loan Services borrowers need to know

-- Manual online payments: You can log into your account every month and make manual payments, though you won’t get the 0.25 percent interest rate discount.
+- Manual online payments: You can log into your account monthly and make manual payments, though you won’t get the 0.25 percent interest rate discount.

 - Bill pay: If your bank offers a bill pay feature, you can have it send payments directly to Great Lakes.
-Because payments might take a few days to process, be sure to set this up in advance.
+Because payments might take a few days to process, set this up in advance.

 - Mobile app: Download the Great Lakes Mobile app — available on iOS or Android devices — and log in to make or schedule a payment and view details about your loans.
 You can also set up notifications so you’ll never miss a payment.

 - Mail: You can mail a check or money order to Great Lakes.
 When you do, include the payment insert from your billing statement and write the payment reference number on your check.

 Once you take out a student loan, the lender assigns your account to a loan servicer to manage your account and payments.
 Your servicer should contact you once it’s assigned to your account, which usually happens right after you receive the funds.

 From here on out, you’ll contact this servicer for all matters relating to your student loans.
 If you’re unsure which company services your loans, you can usually find out by checking your credit reports or logging in to your Federal Student Aid account.
 You can also call 1-800-4-FED-AID to find out.
 Your lender may eventually transfer your loan to a new servicer — and if that happens, the new servicer will contact you and notify you of the change.

 Great Lakes could be your loan servicer if you have a federal Direct Loan, but it does service loans from private lenders as well.

 Why would someone use Great Lakes to manage their student loans?